Ficus sagittata

-Ficus sagittata is a trailing fig species, in the family Moraceae, which can be found in southern China, Indo-China and Malesia.
+Ficus sagittata is a trailing fig species, in the family Moraceae, which is native to southern China, eastern India, Bangladesh, Indo-China, Malesia, and the Caroline Islands in the western Pacific.
 In Vietnam it may be called sung dầu tên or sung bò.

+The species was described by Martin Vahl in 1790.
 No subspecies are listed in the Catalogue of Life.